 We know that a family’s financial information is extremely sensitive.
 Please be assured that all income information submitted to the Office of Financial Aid is held in strict confidence.
 In addition, your financial status does not affect your admission into the College.

 Grants and Awards

-Springfield College grants are awarded based on financial need, with consideration given to your academic, co-curricular, and community achievements.
+Springfield College grants are awarded to full-time undergraduate students based on financial need, with consideration given to your academic, co-curricular, and community achievements.
 The Office of Undergraduate Admissions may recommend first-year applicants for a merit scholarship, which is not based on financial need and does not require a financial aid application for consideration.
 The Office of Undergraduate Admissions will notify you if you are selected.